Does taking these Catholic Core courses replace the Foundations of the Catholic Faith requirement?

 In taking these Catholic Core courses how does this impact the salary that I receive?

 Successful completion of these 3 courses does not on its own lead to a salary adjustment.
-If the applicant is enrolled in an academic program and these courses can count toward the completion of that program the degree or diploma obtained would be assessed against CISVA’s Teacher Salary Scale (log in to our Intranet for details).
+If the applicant is enrolled in an academic program and these courses can count toward the completion of that program the degree or certificate obtained would be assessed against CISVA’s Teacher Salary Scale (log in to our Intranet for details).

 In such cases please be sure to speak with your principal to allow for adequate budget planning should an adjustment be required.